 With that in mind, let’s talk about birthday cake.
 We forgot about a birthday cake until the day before Allie’s birthday party.

 Since I’m gluten-free, Joe wanted to make me a special cake (because the last few gluten-free cakes we’ve tried have not been worth sharing with anyone let alone you, my dear readers) and a special-er cake for Allie, but in the end, we let her choose one at the Walmart bakery.
 She was happy with her cake with yellow edges and orange flowers, and I got an amazing cherry almond cake all to myself.

 This almond cake recipe doesn’t make a thick, fluffy cake.
 The cake is slightly dense (as all gluten-free cakes tend to be, in my experience), but it is very moist and not at all gritty or weird in texture.
 It is a little crumbly, almost like cornbread, but it is just right for a cake.
 The texture is hard to explain, but I promise you – even gluten-eaters will love this cake.

 We used my KitchenAid stand mixer for this recipe, but you could also do it by hand.
 Prepare yourself for an arm workout.

-- Serve topped with cherry pie filling and a dollop of whipped cream or a scoop of vanilla ice cream.
+- Serve cake warm or cooled with a dollop of whipped cream and/or a scoop of vanilla ice cream.